 Archeologists claim hunter-gatherer tribes came to the valleys of

-the Rio Grande and Rio Concho rivers about 1200
+the Rio Grande and Rio Concho rivers about 1200 A.D.

 claim as the oldest town is based on archeological research which

 established that mounds found in the area date from approximately

 which converge just south of Nacogdoches.